square/picasso/CONTRIBUTING.md

 Contributing
 ============

-If you would like to contribute code to Spoon you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to Picasso you can do so through GitHub by forking the repository and sending a pull request.

 When submitting code, please make every effort to follow existing conventions